bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/exists.md

 files of folder "z:"
 ````

-It doesn’t give you an answer, but it also doesn’t throw an error.
+It doesn’t give you an answer, but it also doesn’t cause an error.
 Nevertheless,
 both of these constructs can be examined with the `exists` keyword without
 causing an error: